Italy and Greece confirm hostages killed in Nigeria

 Nigerian authorities continued to say they had no evidence, after doubting the veracity of the Ansaru statement on Saturday.

-"We have launched a full investigation to find out what has really happened, but for now we really cannot way whether this report is true or not," police spokesman for Bauchi state Hassan Mohammed Auyo said by telephone.
+"We have launched a full investigation to find out what has really happened, but for now we really cannot way whether this report is true or not," Bauchi state police spokesman Hassan Mohammed Auyo said by telephone.

 SECURITY THREAT

-Western security officials say growing links between Nigerian Islamists and Saharan groups such as al Qaeda in the Islamic Maghreb has led them to increasingly seek Western targets, rather than local security forces or civilians.
+Western security officials say growing links between Nigerian Islamists and Saharan groups such as al Qaeda in the Islamic Maghreb has led them to focus more on Western targets, rather than local security forces or civilians.

 French intervention in Mali has also heightened the risk to Western interests in Nigeria, analysts say, and French oil major Total (TOTF.PA) moved its staff from the Nigerian capital Abuja, where the main insurgent group Boko Haram operates, in January.

-Kidnappings - including some targeting foreigners - have been rife in the southeast for many years, but the gangs there usually seek a payout and hostages tend to be released quickly, while Islamist kidnappings in the north are often fatal.
+Kidnappings - including some targeting foreigners - have been rife in the southeast for many years.
+But the gangs there usually seek a payout and hostages tend to be released quickly, whereas Islamist kidnappings in the north are often fatal.

-The hostage-taking at the compound in the remote town of Jama'are was the largest number of foreigners seized in the mostly Muslim north since an Islamist insurgency intensified two years ago.
+The hostage-taking at the compound in the remote town of Jama'are was the largest number of foreigners seized in the mostly Muslim north of Nigeria since an Islamist insurgency intensified two years ago.

 Ansaru was suspected of being behind the killing of a British and Italian hostage a year ago in northwest Nigeria during a botched attempt to rescue them by British and Nigerian forces.
 Britain has labelled it a terrorist organisation.